 2.2 Finding Film Thickness and The Index of Refraction

-For equation 4 to be useful, we need to separate the d and α terms.
-To accomplish this, we will use equation 5, where n is the refractive index, m is the wave order and λ is wavelength.
+For Eq.
+4 to be useful, we need to separate the d and α terms.
+To accomplish this, we use Eq.
+5, where n is the refractive index, m is the wave order and λ is wavelength.